What is considered a cost transfer?

 transfers.
 For a comprehensive list of business practices , click

 May I charge expenses to a current sponsored project and transfer the expenses to a sponsored project when it is set up in PeopleSoft?

 No. A sponsored agreement may not be used as a holding account for expenses that will subsequently be transferred to another sponsored agreement.
 All expenses must meet the the costing standards of being allocable, allowable, reasonable, and consistently applied in order to be charged to a sponsored agreement.
 Business practices such as requesting an Advance Account or temporarily charging the encumbrances/expenses to a department suspense account are appropriate methods.

 Payroll cost transfers

 and non-payroll cost transfers have different processes,

 documentation requirements and a different central unit which

 reviews/approves these two types of cost transfers.
 However, the

 same cost transfer form is required for all cost transfer

 Payroll Cost Transfers - Retrospective salary distribution changes, retrospective additional payment distribution changes and wage transfers must be processed in PeopleSoft's Human Resources system.
-Payroll Services is the central unit that processes the cost transfers and Cost Accounting Services (CAS) is the central unit that reviews/approves the appropriateness of the cost transfer requests.
-Click here for a one page summary of the Payroll cost transfer processes and required documentation.
+Payroll and Tax Services is the central unit that processes the cost transfers and Cost Accounting Services (CAS) is the central unit that reviews/approves the appropriateness of the cost transfer requests.

 Why do cost transfers require a